top of page

 SEITC has challenged Canada’s failure to prevent human rights violations before the Inter-American Commission on Human Rights, requesting the commission's assistance to obtain relief from the violations resulting from Canada’s failure to prevent the threats from the B.C.
 Mines.

 While waiting for Canada's response, SEITC is building a case for Participating Indigenous Nation status for its member Tribes and is in direct engagement with British Columbian government.
+On January 30, we submitted evidence to the BC Environmental Assessment Office (EAO), which is responsible for the environmental assessment of Skeena Resources' Eskay Creek Mine, affirming our historic presence along the Unuk River.

 Alaska State Seal